dreambrother/nikshmakov.me/_posts/2014-10-30-useful-bash-oneliners.md

 tags: [bash, unix]
 lang: eng
 ---
 I've collected a few useful Bash one-liners and want to share them with you.
-Unfortunately, this idea came to me very late and many snippets I've written so far were lost.
+Unfortunately this idea came to me very late and many snippets I've written so far were lost.
 But I will try to collect new ones and publish them.

 Iteration over another program result